JakeStanger/ironbar/docs/Compiling.md

 ## Build requirements

 To build from source, you must have GTK (>= 3.22) and GTK Layer Shell installed.
+You also need rust; only the latest stable version is supported.

 ### Arch